• Skip to primary navigation

 • Wear old clothes while working.

-• Your shoes will be a bit slippery after this process, so be careful.
+• Your shoes will be slippery after this process, so be careful.

 • If you’re prone to lung irritation, wear a mask.
 You’re breathing the powder in.